arkhebuz/AutoGlacier/README.md

     Backup.run()    # Run is a classmethod
 ```

-CONFIG can be also saved to JSON file and read with `read_config` classmethod, like that:
+CONFIG can be also read from JSON file with `read_config` classmethod, like that:

 ```python
 import glob, os